jjvanzon/JJs-Reference-Architecture/api.md

 For web, other technology was preferred in this [architecture](index.md): The idea behind [`MVC`](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) was logic on the server-side.
 Views were in [`Razor`](https://learn.microsoft.com/en-us/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c).
 Best to keep most logic [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) was the idea.

-`JavaScript` would easily get bloated, getting out of hand from a maintainability perspective, was the opinion.
+`JavaScript` would easily get bloated, getting out of hand from a maintainability perspective, was the prevailing opinion.
 In [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) you could refactor, upon which lots of the `JavaScript` might break unexpectedly, with an error message tucked away in some console window, instead of right in your face.

 `TypeScript` may have saved the day to cover for the weak typing from `JavaScript`.
 But it wasn't tried yet.

 But still: logic in one place in one language ([`C#`](https://dotnet.microsoft.com/en-us/languages/csharp)) felt so nice.
-I guess the love for [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) is strong.
+I guess the love for [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) was strong.

-The idea was that a full page load was 1st choice, 2nd choice [`AJAX'ing`](#ajax), and last in line `JavaScript` only to support the user interaction.
+The idea was that a full page load was 1st choice, 2nd choice [`AJAX'ing`](#ajax), and last in line `JavaScript` *only* to support the user interaction.
 No business logic.
 See also: [First Full Load – Then Partial Load – Then Native Code](patterns.md#first-full-load--then-partial-load--then-native-code).

 For this last-resort `JavaScript` we used [`jQuery`](https://jquery.com/) and some home-programmed `JavaScript` libraries [`JJ.Framework.JavaScript`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.JavaScript) which had some merit, but may have been superseded by newer tech by now.